llm-on-gke/deepspeed-gke/README.md

 ## Build DeepSpeed Container Image
+Among all the options available to provvision DeepSpeed, Bitnami DeepSpeed Helmchart included as  component of VMWare Tanzu Application Catalog, is easist to understand and with one single place values.yaml to config both client(controller) and workers.
+Unfortunately, from our tests, current GKE versions is incompatible with the default container image from the helmchart, bitnami/deepspeed:0.12.3-debian-11-r2, the symptom is GPU not found inside the container provisioned from default image from https://github.com/bitnami/containers/blob/main/bitnami/deepspeed/0/debian-11/Dockerfile.

-You will need to build your own Container image
+To build the Container image that can run in GKE, we need to build customized image

-Update the artifactory repository to store container image in build/cloudbuild.yaml file,
+Update the artifactory repository to store container image in build/cloudbuild.yaml file, replace the Artifact repository path gke-llm, create the repo if it does not exit yet

 Then run the following command
 ```